How to move to Hawaii from the mainland: moving to Hawaii begins with adjusting your mainland mentality to the island lifestyle.

 Why move to Hawaii?
 To embrace the values and experience personal growth.

 The first big difference you’ll notice on island is in the value system.
 The island lifestyle is more laissez faire.
 All the trappings you might associate on the mainland with prestige, wealth and station – clothing, cars, houses, Ivy League schools – just don’t translate.
+This could mean culture shock for you until you get used to the differences.

 After moving to Hawaii, you’ll notice people don’t care overly much about that stuff.
 This just might be one of your main reasons to move to Hawaii anyway.
 So many people we met cited their desire to get off the mainland lifestyle treadmill, preferring to dispatch the trappings and lead a simpler, more authentic life.